 The Committee to Protect Journalists calls on the Turkish state media regulator to reverse its decision to penalize four TV stations in connection with their coverage of the demonstrations that have occurred nationwide over the past two weeks.

-mental development of children and young people.
+development of children and young people.

-While mainstream television channels such as Habertürk, CNN Türk, and NTV were airing unrelated programming despite the dramatic events unfolding in Istanbul's streets--incurring the frustration of protesters--Ulusal Kanal, Halk TV,
+While mainstream television channels such as Habertürk, CNN Türk, and NTV were airing unrelated programming despite the dramatic events unfolding in Istanbul's streets--incurring the frustration of protesters--Ulusal Kanal, Halk TV, Cem

-Cem TV, and EM TV were streaming live coverage.
+TV, and EM TV were streaming live coverage.

 Going to the cinema in the UAE can sometimes be a confusing experience.

 Audiences for the British romcom I Give It a Year emerged from screenings somewhat earlier than they might have expected, and with unanswered questions about what they had just seen.

 About 12 minutes had been removed from the film to ensure that it conformed to the UAE's repressive 'cultural values'.
 As a result, several scenes had clearly been abruptly terminated and a major plot development excised completely.

 But when such cuts are necessary, would it be better not to screen such films in the first place and save audiences the Dh35 price of a ticket?

 Simon El Khoury, of Gulf Film distributors explained:

 When we receive the movie from the studio, we receive the original film.
 We show it to the National Media Council and they decide whether the movie needs cutting and [what] scenes should be cut from the film.